Ron Rose, President

 Donna Durand, Executive Director

-Donna Durand is a recreation therapist and singer songwriter currently employed as Executive Director of Alberta Council on Aging.
-As a seniors’ advocate and educator, Donna is passionate about delivering the message aging can be victorious.
+As an artist and educator, Donna is passionate about sharing the message aging is normal and natural!
 Donna has had the privilege of sharing workshops and presentations with thousands of community members and at major conferences.
-Donna has worked front line to administration in health care and housing and is sensitive to the issues around healthy aging, aging in community and dementia care best practice.
-As a representative of Alberta Council on Aging, emphasis is placed on senior’s care as well as age friendly/dementia friendly communities.
+Donna has worked front line to administration in health care and housing.
+As a representative of Alberta Council on Aging, emphasis is placed on what it takes for older adults to have a high quality of life as demonstrated in age friendly/dementia friendly communities.
+A dedicated life long learner, Donna is recently certified as a Yin Yoga instructor and soon to be… High Five Principles of Healthy Aging trainer.